A Basic Pandas Dataframe Tutorial for Beginners

 • Save

-Note, the difference between versions is due to the Jupyter Notebook is run within a Python virtual environment with a newer version of Pandas than in the base Anaconda environment.
+Note that the difference between versions is due to the Jupyter Notebook is run within a Python virtual environment with a newer version of Pandas than in the base Anaconda environment.
 Now, we may wonder how to upgrade Pandas?
-If we need to update Pandas we can use both pip and conda.
+If we need to update Pandas, we can use both pip and conda.

 How to Upgrade Pandas

-Now we are going to answer the question “how do I upgrade Pandas on Anaconda?“.
-It’s pretty simple; open up the Anaconda Prompt and type conda update pandas.
+Now we will answer the question “how do I upgrade Pandas on Anaconda?”.
+It’s pretty simple: open up the Anaconda Prompt and type conda update pandas.

 • Save